Michie Peachie Shows Off Killer Physique In New Lower Body Ankle Weight Workout

-Michie Peachie took to Instagram on Saturday to share a new ankle weight workout with her over one million followers.
+Michie Peachie took to Instagram on Saturday to share a new ankle weight workout with her 1 million followers.

-The fitness model and trainer chose to go to the beach to shoot the video and started the circuit dressed in a yellow and black sports bra and matching shorts.
+The fitness model and trainer chose to go to a beach to shoot the video and started the circuit dressed in a yellow-and-black sports bra and matching shorts.
 She tackled a set of semicircular leg raises first.
 For this exercise, she got on her hands and knees, lifted one leg behind her and swung it from one side to the other.
-She then repeated the move on the other side.
+She then repeated the move with her other leg

-Then she switched into a pink version of her previous outfit as she moved on to doing a set of Spidermans into leg raises.
-She started in the same position as the previous exercise but then she lifted one knee out to the side and pressed it forward toward her arm.
+Then she switched into a pink version of her previous outfit as she moved on to a set of Spidermans into leg raises.
+She started in the same position as the previous exercise, and lifted one knee out to the side and pressed it forward toward her arm.
 After that, she pushed the leg back and raised it into the air.

-She returned to her yellow and black workout attire for the third clip as she knocked out a series of leg abductions into bent-knee kickbacks.
-On her hands and knees once more, Michie lifted a leg, bent at a 90-degree angle.
-She then pressed that leg upward, leading with the sole of her foot.
+She returned to her yellow-and-black workout attire for the third clip, as she knocked out a series of leg abductions into bent-knee kickbacks.
+On her hands and knees once more, Michie lifted one leg, bent at a 90-degree angle.
+She then pressed it upward, leading with the sole of her foot.

-Michie assumed a plank position for the next workout.
-She then walked her arm backward and kicked one leg upward.
+Michie assumed a plank position for the next workout before she walked her arms backward and kicked one leg upward.
 She then walked her arms forward to assume her original position.

 View this post on Instagram